Richardson Theatre Centre Logo

 Please bring a resume and current photo (professional headshots are not required).
 Walk-ins are welcome, but reserved times are preferred.
 There will be cold readings from the script.
 Please come prepared to list all conflicts.
 Absolutely NO conflicts accepted during tech week.

-Directed by Janette Oswald
+Directed by Rachael Lindley

 CHARACTERS: